PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 - Writes are slow, this is because Ceph needs to write an object to both sites before it can acknowledge the write.

-Ceph also has a feature called "stretch mode" which allows you to replicate data across multiple datacenters without having to set up a full-blown multi-site cluster with multiple clusters and a lot of complexity.

-## My Install Guide for Stretch Mode
+## Install Guide for Ceph's Stretch Mode

 ---